Energy-Efficient Proactive Caching with Multipath Routing: Introduction

 There are a number of prior works on the issues related to location selection for hosting popular content in order to minimize energy consumption.
-An integer linear programming (ILP) model is studied in~\cite{choi2012network}, where the limitation of router caching space and different caching hardware technologies have been considered.
-J. Llorca \textit{et al.}~\cite{llorca2013dynamic} take explicitly into account the temporal and spatial dynamics of user requests and the heterogeneity of network resources.
+An integer linear programming (ILP) model is studied in~\cite{choi2012network}, where the limitation of router caching space and different caching hardware technologies have been taken into account.
+J. Llorca \textit{et al.}~\cite{llorca2013dynamic} explicitly consider the temporal and spatial dynamics of user requests and the heterogeneity of network resources.
 In~\cite{fang2015energy}, the authors present a distributed in-network caching solution, in which each content router only needs local information.
 An energy consumption model with propagation delay-awareness is investigated in~\cite{dehghani2018ccn} and a quantized Hopfield neural network is proposed to derive competitive solutions.
 The relationship between aggregate energy consumption per transmitted bit of information and the average number of hops has been studied in~\cite{li2013energy}.
-A hybrid caching policy for reducing latency and energy consumption is designed in~\cite{xu2019energy} which consists of device local caching, device-to-device (D2D) caching, small base station (SBS) caching and macro base station (MBS) caching.
-Except for saving the traditional energy in the above works, energy harvesting technology together with cooperative caching have received scholarly attention in recent years, such as SBS caching~\cite{zhang2020sleeping} and D2D caching~\cite{meng2021cache}.
-Furthermore, some studies have investigated the energy-efficient schemes by jointly considering caching, communication, and computation.
+A hybrid caching policy for reducing latency and energy consumption is designed in~\cite{xu2019energy} which consists of device local caching, device-to-device (D2D) caching, base station (BS) caching.
+Except for saving the traditional energy in the above works, energy harvesting technology together with cooperative caching has also received scholarly attention in recent years, such as BS caching in~\cite{zhang2020sleeping,vallero2021base} and D2D caching in~\cite{meng2021cache}.
+In particular, the authors in~\cite{zhang2020sleeping} formulate a BS caching problem as a mixed integer linear programming model and then decompose it as two sub-problems, and the work~\cite{meng2021cache} investigates the caching performance with stochastic geometry.
+Unlike~\cite{zhang2020sleeping} and~\cite{meng2021cache}, the study in~\cite{vallero2021base} uses a simulation-based method, instead of an optimization model, to measure the energy efficiency of different BSs switching.
+Furthermore, a number of studies have investigated the energy-efficient schemes by jointly considering caching, communication, and computation.
 For instance, the authors in~\cite{chen2018joint} propose a framework combining software defined networking, caching, and computing to balance the energy consumption and network resource utilization, which has the potential to support general in-network services.
 The inherent lack of user request arrival knowledge case is considered in \cite{li2020energy} where caching, transcoding, and backhaul retrieving are jointly optimized.
 Another joint optimization research can be found in~\cite{zafari2018optimal} which concentrates on the trade-offs between communication, computation and caching.
 The authors also provide a $\epsilon$-optimal solution to the proposed non-linear optimization model.